RULE 47. JURORS

 singular examination of prospective jurors in chambers.

-(1) Prospective Jurors.
-Unless otherwise stipulated by the parties, the court must call for examination a number of prospective jurors equal to the number of jurors necessary for the jury plus the number of peremptory challenges available to the parties.
-If, after the parties have exercised their challenges, there are more jurors than required by Rule 48, the excess jurors must be excused in the inverse order in which they were called.
+(1) Venire.
+The court may call for examination an initial venire of prospective jurors equal to the number of jurors necessary for the jury plus the number of peremptory challenges available to the parties.
+If, after the parties have exercised their challenges, the venire size is larger than required by Rule 48, the excess jurors must be excused in the inverse order in which they were called.

 (2) Examination.
 The court may examine prospective jurors itself and it must permit the parties or their attorneys to make their own examination.
 The court may allow individual examination of prospective jurors in chambers.